IBM-Bluemix-Docs/security-advisor/activity-insights.md

 ## Collecting data
 {: #activity-data}

-Activity Tracker collects events that describe user interactions against {{site.data.keyword.cloud_notm}} APIs.
+{{site.data.keyword.at_short}} collects events that describe user interactions against {{site.data.keyword.cloud_notm}} APIs.
 You can then store the logs in an Object Storage bucket for further analysis.
 {: shortdesc}

 Collected information includes: